ValeriiRuchko/ValeriiRuchko/README.md

 <div align="center">
-	<h1> Hi, I am a <em>FullStack Web-Developer</em>, who loves coding and everything related to it 👀 </h1>
+# Hi, I am a <em>FullStack Web-Developer</em>, who loves coding and everything related to it 👀
-		<p>I'm currently learning and enhancing my skills, while trying to land a job and keep everything as fun as possible 💃</p>
+I'm currently learning and enhancing my skills, while trying to land a job and keep everything as fun as possible 💃

 ***Currently volunteering on the rework of the website for <a href="https://navzaem.com/">Navzaem</a>***
 ***Also I'm in active search for a job, so if you have possible openings, you can contact me at <a href="mailto:valerii.ruchko@gmail.com">valerii.ruchko@gmail.com</a>***